unoplatform/uno/doc/articles/features/windows-storage.md

 Those methods are not supported yet, however Uno supports to create a `RandomAccessStreamReference` from an `Uri` (`RandomAccessStreamReference.CreateFromUri`), but note that on WASM downloading a file from a random server usually causes some issues with [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 Make sure to configure the server that hosts the file accordingly.

+## Support for `CachedFileManager`

+For all targets except WebAssembly, the `CachedFileManager` does not provide any functionality and its methods immediately return.
+This allows to easily write code which requires deferring updates on UWP and sharing it across all targets.

+In case of WebAssembly, the behavior of `CachedFileManager` depends on whether the app uses the **File System Access API** or **Download picker**.
+This is described in detail in [file pickers documentation](windows-storage-pickers.md#WebAssembly).